AdobeDocs/commerce-knowledge-base.en/help/how-to/general/reset-environment-on-cloud.md

 1. [!UICONTROL Rollback] the Database using the local [!UICONTROL Database Dump], and import this back into [!DNL MariaDB].
 1. [!UICONTROL Rollback] the code via [!DNL Git] to a previous working version.

-Using [!UICONTROL Snapshots] is not the recommended way for upgrade/planned activity [!UICONTROL rollbacks/restores], as it takes much longer to retrieve the data compared to a local [!UICONTROL Database Dump], as taken above in Step 4.
+Using [!UICONTROL Snapshots] is not the recommended way for upgrade/planned activity [!UICONTROL rollbacks/restores], as it takes much longer to retrieve the data compared to a local [!UICONTROL Database Dump], as taken above in Step 2 of the **If a [!UICONTROL Rollback] is required** section.

-[!UICONTROL Snapshots] are not held on the node/server, they are instead held on a separate storage block, and since such data has to be transmitted from that storage over the [!DNL AWS] network to a new disk, that disk is then mounted onto the node ready for retrieval/import onto the original disk connected to the node/server.
+[!UICONTROL Snapshots] are not held on the node/server, they are held on a separate storage block, and since that data has to be transmitted from the block storage over the network to a new disk, it takes time in the process.
+That new disk is then mounted onto the node ready for retrieval/import onto the original disk connected to the node/server.

-When you compare this to a local [!UICONTROL Database Dump], the data is already retrievable on the node/server, so a lot of time is saved as only a [!UICONTROL Database Import] is required.
+When you compare this to importing a local [!UICONTROL Database Dump], the data is already retrievable on the node/server, so a lot of time is saved as only a [!UICONTROL Database Import] is required.

+## Scenario 2: Restore a snapshot

+Read: [Restore a snapshot on Adobe Commerce on cloud infrastructure](https://devdocs.magento.com/cloud/project/project-webint-snap.html#restore-snapshot) in our developer documentation.

+>[!NOTE]
+>
+>Creating a snapshot must be our very first step after accessing the Adobe Commerce on cloud infrastructure account and before applying major changes.
+It is a best practice and highly recommended.

+Read: [Create a snapshot](https://devdocs.magento.com/cloud/project/project-webint-snap.html#create-snapshot) in our developer documentation.

-## Scenario 2: No snapshot, build stable (SSH connection available)
+## Scenario 3: No snapshot, build stable (SSH connection available)

 This section shows how to reset an environment when you have not created a snapshot but can access the environment via SSH.